kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-rules.md

 RuleType inferenceRule = graknGraph.getMetaRuleInference();
 ```

 Rule objects can be added to the graph both through the Graph API as well as through Graql.
-When adding rules with Graql we simply follow the Graql-defined rules with an insert statement, save as .gql file and load into graph in a standard manner.
 With the use of the Java API, the two rules constituting the ancestor example can be added in the following way:

 ```java
 Pattern r1Body = var().rel("parent", "x").rel("child", "y").isa("Parent");